webdev1001/brotodevbox/README.md

 Building the virtual machine is this easy:

-    host $ git clone --recursive https://github.com/brennovich/brotodevbox.git
+    host $ tar -xvzf brotodevbox-2.0.0.tar.gz
     host $ cd brotodevbox
     host $ vagrant up [--provider vmware_fusion]

 That's it.

 If the base box is not present that command fetches it first.
-The setup itself takes about 3 minutes in my MacBook Air.
+The setup itself takes about 6 minutes in my MacBook Retina 13".
 After the installation has finished, you can access the virtual machine with

     host $ vagrant ssh
-    Welcome to Ubuntu 13.10 LTS (GNU/Linux 3.11.0-12-generic x86_64)
+    Welcome to Ubuntu 14.10 (GNU/Linux 3.16.0-29-generic x86_64)
     ...
-    vagrant@brotodevbox:~$
+    using system at ~
+    $

 Port 3000 in the host computer is forwarded to port 3000 in the virtual machine.
 Thus, applications running in the virtual machine can be accessed via localhost:3000 in the host computer.

 ## What's In The Box

-- Git
+- GIT
 - Ruby 1.9.3 [Ubuntu package]
 - rbenv
 - ruby\_build
-- PostgreSQL
+- PostgreSQL 9.4
-- MySQL
+- MySQL 5.6
-- Open JDK 7 Headless
+- Open JDK 8 Headless
 - Elasticsearch
 - Heroku Toolbelt
 - System dependencies for nokogiri, ruby, rmagick, sqlite3, mysql, mysql2, and pg